 In the United States, a patent claiming a new biologic product, its method of use or its method of manufacture may be eligible for a limited patent term extension under the Hatch-Waxman Act, which permits a patent extension of up to five years for patent term lost during product development and FDA regulatory review.
 Assuming grant of the patent for which the extension is sought, the restoration period for a patent covering a product is typically one-half the time between the effective date of the IND application and the submission date of the BLA, plus the time between the submission date of the BLA and the ultimate approval date.
 Patent term restoration cannot be used to extend the remaining term of a patent past a total of 14 years from the product's approval date in the United States.
-Only one patent applicable to an approved product is eligible for the extension, and the application for the extension must be submitted prior to the expiration of the patent for which extension is sought.
+Only one patent applicable to an approved product is eligible for the extension is sought.
 A patent that covers multiple products for which approval is sought can only be extended in connection with one of the approvals.
 The USPTO reviews and approves the application for any patent term extension in consultation with the FDA.